CadenEras/Caden-San/README.md

 ## In development !

 Caden-San still at a project state since it's in test and new feature keep coming.
+The final and usable version will have a different name.
 If you want to see or use the bot features, feel free to join the maintenance server, where tests are performing !

 # Comming soon :